How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 It also regulates how real estate agents, sellers, and third-party platforms use or share that information.

-Under the Privacy Act, personal information includes any data that identifies or could identify a person.
+Under the Privacy Act, personal information refers to any data that identifies or could be used to identify a person.
 That means:

 - Full names